 From Google Ads to Facebook, Instagram and Twitter there are lots of options for paid advertising online.
 So where do you start – and what works for books?
+What is most effective in terms of pay per click for publishers?

 You can do a lot to promote books online for free.
 So why would you pay for ads?
 Because they’re cost-effective – and they work.
 Pay per click (PPC) marketing is the most common form of advertising online.
 You only pay when someone clicks your ad, can limit your spending and target your ads.
 So you can reach niche audiences for niche books without spending a fortune.